rrchech011/NovaClick/README.md

 pip install -r requirements.txt python novaclick.py
 ```

+**Windows SmartScreen note:** the exe is not code-signed yet, so Windows may show a "Windows protected your PC" warning on first launch.
+Click **More info → Run anyway**.
+The full source is in this repo and the exe is built from it by GitHub Actions.

 Licensed under MIT.
 Use responsibly: automated clicking may violate the rules of online games and some services.